2017 Ramblers Hikes Page 2

 That evening Wes emailed us a few of his photos, along with his usual summary of our adventure:

 What a day we had following the rapids of several creeks and rivers around Wawona in Yosemite National Park!
 The aim was to experience and enjoy the majestic trees, rocks and boulders and walk along several tributaries of the mighty Merced.
 The invitation was broad but only four hikers were able to make the trek.
-Although we logged in less two miles, we were able to hear the sound of water crashing on rocks and see pools of crystal clear water.
+Although we logged less two miles, we were able to hear the sound of water crashing on rocks and see pools of crystal clear water.
 First we followed the upward trail of the Chilnualna until we reached the first of its many falls.
 We then motored to our second destination, the trailhead leading to the Swinging Bridge.
 Finally we returned to the Wawona Lodge where we enjoyed a great lunch before heading back home.
 It was a day well spent.
 It is a special treat to travel with companions who love nature and enjoy laughter.

 With some of us carrying part of our lunch in a box, we reluctantly left the beauty of Yosemite behind and drove back to the 100 degree heat of the valley, already thinking of finding a cool location for our August hike.